Calgary International Airport: 1950s and 1960s: Terminal expansion and jet age

-The re-purposed military hangars did not meet the needs of the growing transportation needs of the city, and efforts were made by city officials to secure funding for a new passenger terminal.
+The re-purposed military hangars did not meet the growing transportation needs of the city, and efforts were made by city officials to secure funding for a new passenger terminal.
 A new passenger terminal was constructed in 1956; its design originated in the 1950s as a thesis project by Provincial Institute of Technology and Art architecture student Ken Bond, who later formed the architectural firm Clayton, Bond and Mogridge, which was awarded the contract for designing the new terminal.
 The one-million dollar project featured an open public concourse, and ticketing offices for three airlines was dubbed one of the most modern air terminals in Canada when it opened on 2 June 1956.
 A lavish opening ceremony was attended by federal Transportation Minister George C. Marler, Lieutenant Governor of Alberta John J. Bowlen, and Mayor Donald Hugh Mackay, and a number of other dignitaries.
 The festivities included an air show featuring an Avro Canada CF-100 Canuck.
 Following construction of the new passenger terminal, McCall Field would see 110,984 passenger arrivals, 96,287 departures and nearly 1,000,000 lb of cargo through the airport in 1957.

 In the 1960s Calgary City Council began lobbying the federal government to designate McCall Field as an "international airport", a status defined by the Department of Transportation.
 As a compromise on 6 April 1962, the federal government approved naming the airport terminal Calgary International Airport from Calgary Municipal Airport.
 However, Mayor Harry Hays, local aldermen and residents continued to refer to the airport in general as McCall Field.
 Calgary International Airport did not receive official "International" status from the federal government until 1969.
 The first non-stop transatlantic flights were scheduled by Canadian Pacific Airlines in 1961, connecting Calgary with Amsterdam Airport Schiphol, and more flights from Europe commenced the following year.

 The jet age arrived shortly after the construction of Calgary's new passenger terminal.
 The terminal was not designed with jet aircraft in mind, and the airport's runways were not suitable for the larger and faster aircraft.
 In 1961 the airport replaced the diagonal runway with an 8,000 ft runway capable of handling modern jet aircraft.
 In 1963 the airport underwent a $4-million refurbishment which saw improved electronic landing aids, and the main north–south runway extended by 4,675 ft to its present length of 12,675 ft.

 The City of Calgary was unable to afford the continued upgrades the Calgary Municipal Airport necessary to cope with the rising aircraft traffic.
 The city proceeded to sell the Calgary Municipal Airport to the federal government in 1966 for $2 million, and the Department of Transportation proceeded to refurbish the runways shortly afterwards.